-From a Luxembourg employment law perspective, an employer is not authorized to impose a mandatory vaccination on its employees.
-The decision to get vaccinated falls within the scope of an employee's physical integrity and the employee retains total discretionary decision-making power in this respect.
-Although employees must undergo the medical examinations provided for by law, the occupational practitioner does not have the right to inform the employer on the vaccination status of the employee.
+Employers are not authorized to impose mandatory vaccination on employees from a Luxembourg employment law standpoint.
+The decision to be vaccinated falls within the scope of an employee's physical integrity, and the employee retains total discretionary decision-making power in this respect.
+Furthermore, although employees must undergo medical examinations required by law, medical professionals do not have the right to inform employers about an employee's vaccination status.

 Can employees refuse to be vaccinated?
 How does an employer need to balance its obligation to provide a safe work environment with an employee's rights?